Our Staff

 Elise Chong, Chief Executive Officer

 Elise Chong joined Hope for New York in 2003.
-Under Elise's leadership, Hope for New York has expanded significantly distributing close to $24 million (to date) in grants to organizations in New York City and growing our affiliate partner network to 60 organizations.
+Under Elise's leadership, Hope for New York has expanded significantly distributing more than $26 million (to date) in grants to organizations in New York City and growing our affiliate partner network to 60 organizations.
 She has focused the organization’s resources on providing overall capacity building support, which includes not only volunteer and financial capital, but technical assistance grants further strengthening organizations to do their work even better as they provide vital resources to their communities.

 Growing up in a first-generation immigrant family, Elise became aware of the needs of the poor and marginalized at a very young age.
 Her passion for mercy and justice began at that time as she quickly understood the barriers and limitations of recent immigrants.